So you've decided to turn your passion for travel and hospitality into a business opportunity and open your own hotel.

 This document is a summary of your hotel project, and it is what's on these few pages that will determine the amount of funding you'll secure.
 Your business plan must therefore be perfect: synthetic, but with sufficient details and explanations, clear and readable, and well written.
 This exercise is not necessarily easy.

-It is with the business plan for your hotel that you’ll communicate your business’s concept and plan of action to potential investors.
+It is with the business plan for your hotel that you’ll communicate, having carried out thorough market research, your business’s concept and plan of action to potential investors.
 It must therefore be precise - presenting the details of your business in a clear and engaging manner - and, ultimately, it needs to make whoever is reading it want to embark on your entrepreneurial adventure with you.

 If you are not used to writing business plans, a good solution would be to use online business plan software.